stuart-knock/myth2kodi/doc/create_a_dummy_system_for_testing.md

 system then it's relatively straight-forward to duplicate your setup on a spare device such as a laptop.

-*NOTE:* The specifics below are based on my specific directory structure but should be
+*NOTE:* The specifics, such as directory names, below are based on my directory structure but should be sufficient as a guide...

 ## On Your MythTV Box
 #### Get a copy of your MythTV database